Guide to planning Disneyland Paris in 2023

 Disneyland Paris is situated at Marne-la-Vallée, a suburb of Paris around 35 minutes from the city by train.
 When Disney announced they would be opening a European theme park in France in 1985, this area was mostly fields and agriculture.
 The new town of Marne-la-Vallée was expanded to support ‘Euro Disney’ and is now a residential hub and home to Disneyland Paris and the enormous shopping centre, Val d’Europe.
 There isn’t much else to do here and most visitors are here for a magical trip to Disney.

 GO BY TRAIN: There is no doubt, the easiest way to travel when planning Disneyland Paris from London is by train.
-Eurostar offer some great deals including train-only fares starting at £69 return and Disney Packages that include train and a hotel at the Disney Resort.
-In peak times (School holidays and peak weekends), trains run directly to Disneyland Paris*.
-At other times you are required to make a quick change at Lille-Europe to Marne-la-Vallée – Chessy station (the name of the stop for Disneyland Paris).
+There are some great Eurostar offer some great deals including train-only fares starting at £69 return and Disney Packages that include train, a hotel at the Disney Resort and park tickets.
+From 2023, Eurostar trains no longer run directly to Disneyland Paris.
+You are required to make a quick change at Lille-Europe for the train to Marne-la-Vallée – Chessy station (the name of the stop for Disneyland Paris), but the transfer is very straigtforward, even with kids in tow.

-A direct train from London St Pancras to Disneyland Paris takes 2hrs 50mins and children under four travel for free.
+A train journey from London St Pancras to Disneyland Paris takes 2hrs 50mins (plus transfer time) and children under four travel for free.
 You can also take two suitcases per ticket, so plenty of opportunity to stock up on Disney merchandise to bring home with you!

 Getting to Disneyland Paris by plane